What Can I Recycle?

 ANSWER: Some county programs accept gasoline in specially designated oil/gasoline mixture collection tanks.
 To find a collection site near you, visit RecycleHereSC.

 ANSWER: Many programs have dropped curbside collection of glass, but still offer recycling opportunities at drop-off centers.
 To find out if glass is accepted in your community, visit RecycleHereSC.
 It is not necessary to remove any labels.
 Dispose of the lid.
 Avoid breaking the glass.
 Window glass, mirrors, Pyrex, light bulbs, ceramics, and drinking glasses cannot be recycled.

 QUESTION: How can I properly manage household hazardous waste (HHW)?

-ANSWER: There are several options to safely managing these unwanted household products (e.g., cleaners, lawn and garden chemicals, pool chemicals, pesticides, stains, varnishes).
+ANSWER: There are several options for safely managing these unwanted household products (e.g., cleaners, lawn and garden chemicals, pool chemicals, pesticides, stains, varnishes).

 - Some county programs accept HHW either through a regular collection program or a single-day collection event.
 To find out if what your management options are in your community, visit RecycleHereSC.

 QUESTION: Where do I recycle my large household appliances (e.g., refrigerators, stoves, washers and dryers)?

 ANSWER: Large appliances must be recycled in South Carolina.
 Most counties accept these items at recycling drop-off centers or other designated locations, in curbside programs, or single-day collection events.
 To find out recycling opportunities in your community, visit RecycleHereSC.
 When buying a new appliance, ask if the retailer will accept the old appliance for recycling.